-4. Lakeview College of Nursing Students shall obey faculty and staff, classroom and facility rules and procedures, and academic guidelines of the College.
-Violations of this standard include, but are not limited to:
+- 4. Lakeview College of Nursing Students shall obey faculty and staff, classroom and facility (classroom facility and clinical) rules and procedures, and academic guidelines of the College.
+Violations of this standard include, but are not limited to: - a.

-- a.
 Conduct which by itself, or in conjunction with the conduct of others, disrupts, or impairs the carrying on of normal College functions. - b.
 Refusal to cooperate with, or failure to carry out the reasonable directive, written or verbal, of faculty, staff members, or officials acting in the performance of their duties in support of the institution. - c.
-Misrepresenting or falsifying any College record, forms or procedure; making knowingly false oral or written statements to any College official. - d.
-Failure to satisfy the terms of a disciplinary sanction. - e.
-Violation of building hours or usage policies; smoking in locations other than where permitted. - f.
-Failure to show Lakeview College of Nursing ID card or other requested identification when requested to do so by faculty or staff or members acting in the performance of their duties. - g.
-Unauthorized possession, use, transfer, or alteration of a College identification card or password. - h.
-Failure to have a current local and permanent address on file with the College. - i.
-Unauthorized solicitation or canvassing. - j.
-Gambling on college premises or college events. - k.
-Posting on College property without permission of the Dean or in unauthorized locations. - 1.
-Violating study abroad or domestic study travel program standards or policies. - m.
-Complicity with others in violations of this standard. - n.
+Violating clinical facilities policies such as HIPPA confidentiality of client information. - d.
+Misrepresenting or falsifying any College record, forms or procedure; making knowingly false oral or written statements to any College official. - e.
+Failure to satisfy the terms of a disciplinary sanction. - f.
+Violation of building hours or usage policies; smoking in locations other than where permitted. - g.
+Failure to show Lakeview College of Nursing ID card or other requested identification when requested to do so by faculty or staff or members acting in the performance of their duties. - h.
+Unauthorized possession, use, transfer, or alteration of a College identification card or password. - i.
+Failure to have a current local and permanent address on file with the College. - j.
+Unauthorized solicitation or canvassing. - k.
+Gambling on college premises or college events. - 1.
+Posting on College property without permission of the Dean or in unauthorized locations. - m.
+Violating study abroad or domestic study-travel program standards or policies. - n.
+Complicity with others in violations of this standard. - o.
 Providing false testimony at a disciplinary hearing or disregarding disciplinary procedures.

-5. Lakeview College of Nursing students shall uphold the mission of the College by being responsible citizens.
+Lakeview College of Nursing students shall uphold the mission of the College by being responsible citizens.
 Violations of this standard include, but are not limited to:

 - a.
 Conduct which poses a hazard to the community or to the campus, such as assault, being on campus or at clinical sites under the influence of drugs or alcohol, or riotous conduct. - b.
 Egregious or flagrant instances of conduct in the community or on campus which violates the Student Code of Conduct and/or is prohibited by law or local ordinance. - c.
 Felonious conduct, regardless of where it occurs. - d.
-Complicity with others in violations of this standard.

-D. Jurisdiction.
-The Lakeview College of Nursing Code of Conduct applies to all conduct by all students, on and off campus.

-E. The College reserves the right to deny admission or readmission to any person because of previous misconduct which may substantially affect the interest of the College, or to admit or readmit such persons subject to an appropriate disciplinary status such as probation, or subject to compliance with appropriate sanctions.
+Complicity with others in violations of this standard. - D. Jurisdiction.
+The Lakeview College of Nursing Code of Conduct applies to all conduct by all students, on and off-campus. - E. The College reserves the right to deny admission or readmission to any person because of previous misconduct which may substantially affect the interest of the College or to admit or readmit such persons subject to an appropriate disciplinary status such as probation, or subject to compliance with appropriate sanctions.